nathanzhuang1/Pacman-Game-Enhancements/README.md

 - Comparator
 - Hashmaps (dad helped me on this)
 - While/for-loops
-- Try and catch to read/write a file try
+- Try and catch to read/write a file
 - GetAudioInputStream (classmate helped me on this) to read clips
 - Creating panels and frames.